p1nkun1c0rns/awesomeness/README.md

 - [M3](https://www.m3db.io/) - The fully open source metrics platform built on M3DB, a distributed timeseries database
 - [netdata](https://github.com/netdata/netdata) - Real-time performance monitoring, done right!
+- [asroute](https://github.com/stevenpack/asroute) - asroute is a CLI tool for parsing traceroute output to summarize AS's traversed.
+- [winsw](https://github.com/winsw/winsw) - A wrapper executable that can run any executable as a Windows service, in a permissive license.

 ## Serverless